MorningLightMountain713/FluxVault/README.md

   ```
   Special note on managed-files:

+  This is the heart of fluxvault.
+These are files that reside on the keeper, all paths are relative to the vault_dir variable.

   Local files must be a relative path (relative to vault_dir)
   Remote files can be relative (working_dir) or absolute